|Key Stage 4 Courses||Key Stage 5 Courses|

 You will learn a wide range of transferable artistic skills through the study of quality artworks and photographs, learning to present work professionally, develop skills necessary to create fantastic work and analyse and evaluate artists’ work.

-The Art Department Team
+The Creative Design Department Team

-- Mrs Mitchell – Head of Art
+- Mrs Mitchell – Curriculum Leader and Head of Art

 The Art Programme of Study